Lois Howe: Awards and recognition

 She received her first acclaim in 1893 where she was a second place winning in the national competition for the Woman's Building at the World's Columbian Exhibition in Chicago.

 In 1901, Howe became the second woman member of the American Institute of Architecture (AIA).
 In 1931, she was elected the first female Fellow of the AIA.

 Many of their designs were featured in articles and books of House Beautiful and Architecture, extolling the best small houses.

-Work
+Projects

+Originally, Howe founded her firm in Boston on Tremont Street in Boston taking commissions for renovations and new housing.
+One early renovation was the Hooper-Eliot House in 1902, where she "added the broken scroll–pedimented doorway."

-The firm of Howe, Manning & Almy completed over 426 commissions, 500 projects (most of which are still in existence) over 43 years of practice.
+With her firm partners, Howe, Manning & Almy completed over 426 commissions, 500 projects (most of which are still in existence) over 43 years of practice.
 Lasting designs, careful craftsmanship, first-rate materials, and desirable locations have made their houses some of the most comfortable and attractive dwellings, as well as some of the most exceptional investments, in these geographic areas today.

+One of Howes first original designs was 1 Kennedy Road in Cambridge, MA.
+This home was dates to 1894 and was created by Howe for her newlywed friends.
+While the original building showed Howes untested design skills, in 1913 she renovated the home to the one still found today.

 Legacy

 Lois Lilley Howe's papers reside in the collection for Howe, Manning, and Almy at MIT.
 The Lois Lilley Howe photographic collection is housed at the Cambridge Historical Society.